 Haroon Ravat - Haroon.Ravat@walsall.gov.uk

 A high-quality arts and cultural programme will be delivered, with a focus on identity, culture and diversity through a range of immersive arts experiences for young people and their parents/carers, teachers and schools.
 A Development Manager has been appointed to drive the project locally.
 The programme was formally launched through an inter-school competition on 26th June at Forest Arts Centre.
+Click here for further details about the project.

 School Linking Programme